Our Behaviour Policy Rationale

 Our underpinning philosophy is that being ‘fair’ is not about everyone getting the same (equality) but about everyone getting what they need (equity).

-To achieve our aims, we have four guiding principles (for our pupils we refer to these as rules) which will apply to all of us in our community.
+To achieve our aims, we have three guiding principles (for our pupils we refer to these as rules) which will apply to all of us in our community.

 Our pupils need role models.
 We recognise that as adults we should aspire to provide the right sort of role model in the presence of pupils.